What is the URC?

 How to Join

-Spiritual and ethical organizations in the Davis and Greater Sacramento community focused on the spiritual needs of UC Davis students, and which meet other eligibility criteria as outlined in our Statement of Understanding, may apply to join the URC by filling out and submitting an online application.
+Spiritual and ethical organizations in the Davis and Greater Sacramento community focused on the spiritual needs of UC Davis students, and which meet other eligibility criteria as outlined in our Statement of Understanding, may apply to join the University Religious Council.

 Our members come together from diverse backgrounds to serve the UC Davis student community.
 We are committed to expanding and deepening spiritual representation from the surrounding communities by growing our membership.

-If you or an organization you affiliate with would like to partner with us in our work, or if you have a question about the URC, please reach out to the Vice Chancellor for Student Affairs’ office at firstname.lastname@example.org, or submit a membership application.
+If you have a question about the URC, please reach out to the Vice Chancellor for Student Affairs’ office at firstname.lastname@example.org.

 - Campus Crusade for Christ "CRU"